|MIC Minisiter Maimir Mesa |

 On the surface it seems that $70 million was spent on a cable that was installed with no thought of how it would be used or what sort of domestic infrastructure would be needed to exploit it, and then, it was abandoned.

 One has to ask what is going on.
 I am not a journalist, but, if I were, I would follow the money.
-Posts in PSLWeb, The Cable Directory and BNAmericas (account required), make it sound like the funding was provided in a $70 million loan from China to Venezuela.
+Posts on Cuba Debate and BNAmericas (account required), say the $70 million came as loan from China to Venezuela.